-Concessions for under 16s, students, OAPs, unemployed people, those on Universal Credit or in receipt of the Personal Independence Payment or with a Disabled Card are available.
+Concessions for students, OAPs, unemployed people, those on Universal Credit or in receipt of the Personal Independence Payment or with a Disabled Card are available.
 You will be asked to provide proof before you book.

 Free morning swim

-Those over the age of 60 and under the age of 16 are eligible for a free morning swim from 7am until 9.30am.
-You can apply for a free season ticket on our swimming page.
+Those over the age of 60 are eligible for a free morning swim from 7am until 9.30am.
+You can apply for a free season ticket on our season ticket page.

 Carers can accompany a swimmer for free.
 Choose the Carer option on the Season Ticket Application Form.